-Just as Grim and Dral's upper lips turned as upward as their faces could put them, they were brought back into a serious, expressionless 'profound' position by Rihi and Lolila.
+Just as the edges of Grim and Dral's lips turned upward nearly to the level of their wide open eyes, they were brought back into a serious, expressionless 'profound' position by Rihi and Lolila.
 The former reminded Dral of his honored position as the settlement's healer by putting her arm around his elbow.
 The latter discretely stepped on Grim's foot before it was about to tap out a song he no doubt was composing about this strange, strong and alluring female huntress, who combined the best elements of being male and female.